 This shows that settler colonialism, at least in this case, utilizes an economy of power that, while often physically violent (removal and murder of the native), is also infrastructurally violent (arresting the native’s right to infrastructure).
 One can only hope that figuring out what sustains the settler-colonial project from one form of government to the next might help us figure out how to escape its utter control.
 The hope is real, especially when we already know that the continuity of settler colonialism is neither guaranteed nor necessary.

 I would like to extend my thanks to the editors of the special roundtable for inviting me to contribute and for their continued patience and support.
-Thank you to Saul Halfon and Gregg Mitman who commented on an earlier draft.
+Thank you to Jane Collins, Saul Halfon, and Gregg Mitman who commented on an earlier draft.
 Special thanks are also due to Gabi Kirk and Rafi Arefin for reviewing and commenting on an earlier version.
-I also extend my special appreciation to Danya al-Saleh who did not only skillfully review and comment on the piece, but did that with such grace.
+I also extend my special appreciation to Danya Al-Saleh who not only skillfully reviewed and commented on the piece, but did it with such grace.